 "England were not merely beaten.
 They were bewildered – run to a standstill, made to appear utterly inferior by a team whose play was as cultured and beautiful as I ever expect to see."
 More than 30 years later he was still saying he had never seen a performance like it.

 The Scotland goal scorers in the 5-1 win that day were Alex Jackson with three and Alex James with two.
 Hughie Gallacher and Alex James surprisingly only played six games together for Scotland.
 Scotland won all of the six with 23 goals for and only seven against.
 Gallacher and James between them scored 12 of the 23 goals.
-All four Alex James goals for Scotland had Gallacher also in the team line up.
+All four goals officially credited to Alex James for Scotland had Gallacher also in the team line up.

 In Gallacher’s 20 full internationals, Scotland won 17, drew 1 and lost only 2.
 Scotland never lost a full international when Gallacher scored.
 At all levels Gallacher represented Scotland 30 times hitting 46 goals.
 An original inductee in 2004, he was the only ex Queen of the South player in the Scottish Football Hall of Fame until he was joined by Andy Goram in 2010.